d-ries/linux-essentials/04_filesandfolders/01_course.md

 ### Searching through a filesystem database (locate)
 Another way to search for files is to use the `locate` command.
 It searches through a database that holds information about the files in the filesystem.

-Before we use the command to search for the file(s) it is always good practice to update the database.
+?> <i class="fa-solid fa-circle-info"></i> Before we use the command to search for the file(s) it is always good practice to update the database.

 It's noticable that searching a database with `locate` is much faster than searching through the filesystem itself with `find.
 Make note that we do not specify a directory here.
-The search will be done through all the files of the filesystem:
+The search will always be done through all the files of the filesystem:
 ```bash
 student@linux-ess:~$ touch testfile
 student@linux-ess:~$ ls